davidfrantz/force/docs/source/components/higher-level/hl-submodules.rst

 There are multiple submodules available, which implement different workflows.
 They all share the higher-level :ref:`hl-compute`.
+There is one executable only, i.e. ``force-higher-level``.
+Depending on the parameter file, the program will figure out which submodule to execute.

 **Table 2** Submodules of HLPS.